UML-Cyber-Security/CCDC_Practice_Infrastructure/Admin/Infrastructure/Harvister/Network Creation/README.md

 > [!IMPORTANT]
 > Selecting the *Untagged* network is preferred to prevent any internal conflicts, and we have observed it is much more stable in our environment.

 In the *Route* window configure it to use the **Manual** mode so we can make this network *internal* and not able to immediately access the internet.
-Fill in a `CIDR` range that does not conflict with the host's network (In our case do not use addresses that conflict with `192.168.0.0/21`).
+Fill in a `CIDR` range that does not conflict with the host's network (In our case do not use addresses that conflict with `192.168.0.0/21`, you can find this by looking at the IP assigned to a device already on the network with `ip a`).
 You should also set the `Gateway` to be some address in the `CIDR` range you selected.

 <img src="Images/VMR.png">